IJW2021/MyPortfolio/SSDCS/Unit08.md

 You know when you have been reading too much on a subject when your searching takes you to bedding on the subject ISS bedding anyone ? 😀 but on the whole a good positive week

 ![Logo](Images/Bedding.png)

+Still positive about the project but I do think the size of the task we have given ourselves finally hit home this week still lots to do and not all that much time to do it but as the quote says

+> “That which does not kill us makes us stronger.”
+― Friedrich Nietzsche

+So im going to use the pressure to motivate myself to hopefully produce a good bit of coding for the project we get one chance so put the work in and you will reep the rewards plenty of time to rest once the work is done.

 **Weekly Skills Matrix New Knowledge Gained**